Skip to main content

 The mental model

 A complex app often has "sub-requests" inside a request (for example, one postId per feed item).
-You can model each sub-request by reassembling a supplier with extra request data, while still inheriting parent context (session, db, feature flags, etc.).
+You can model each sub-request by reassembling a service with extra request data, while still inheriting parent context (session, db, feature flags, etc.).

-const $session = supplier("session").request<Session>()
+const $session = service("session").request<Session>()

-const $postId = supplier("postId").request<string>()
+const $postId = service("postId").request<string>()

-const $db = supplier("db").product({ factory: () => connectDb() })
+const $db = service("db").app({ factory: () => connectDb() })

-const $Post = supplier("Post").product({
+const $Post = service("Post").app({

-suppliers: [$db, $postId, $session],
+services: [$db, $postId, $session],

-factory: ({ db, postId, session }) => () => {
+({ db, postId, session }) =>

 const post = db.getPost(postId)